SrinathRayabarapu/java-practice/README.md

 TODO :
 1. Have a common shared logging - remove duplicate config files
 2. Fix the shared libraries and keep only scoped ones
+3. Test classes are not compiling.
+Have a common-scoped library to execute them
+4.